Differentiability of the arithmetic volume function along the base conditions: Introduction

-on an arithmetic variety $\mathscr{Y}$ to construct convex bodies in Euclidean spaces whose Euclidean volumes approximate the arithmetic volume of a Hermitian line bundle on $\mathscr{Y}$ (see section~\ref{subsec:Yuan}).
-Later, Moriwaki \cite{MoriwakiEst} applied Yuan's techniques to the study of arithmetic restricted volumes of Hermitian line bundles.
-After that, Yuan \cite{Yuan12} further constructed an \emph{arithmetic Newton--Okounkov body} whose Euclidean volume exactly gives the arithmetic volume of a given Hermitian line bundle.
-The techniques of Yuan and Moriwaki is now the only known methodology to treat arithmetic restricted volumes.
+on an arithmetic variety $\mathscr{Y}$ to construct convex bodies in Euclidean spaces whose Euclidean volumes approximate the arithmetic volume of a Hermitian line bundle on $\mathscr{Y}$ (see section~\ref{subsec:YuansEst}).
+Later, Moriwaki \cite{MoriwakiEst} applies Yuan's techniques to the study of arithmetic restricted volumes of Hermitian line bundles.
+After that, Yuan \cite{Yuan12} further constructs an \emph{arithmetic Newton--Okounkov body} whose Euclidean volume exactly gives the arithmetic volume of a given Hermitian line bundle.

-First, in section~\ref{subsec:Yuan}, we apply Yuan's techniques to the case of pairs and establish the arithmetic Fujita approximations for arithmetic restricted volumes of pairs, which ensures the identities between the arithmetic restricted volumes and the arithmetic restricted positive intersection numbers (see Proposition~\ref{prop: arithmetic Fujita approximation}).
-Next, after preparing basic results on concave functions in section~\ref{subsec: concave}, we use Moriwaki's method \cite{MoriwakiCont} to give upper bounds for the derivatives of the arithmetic volume function in section~\ref{subsec: upper bound}.
-In section~\ref{subsec: estimation for NO bodies}, we consider flags
+The strategy to prove Theorem~A is then as follows: First, in section~\ref{subsec:YuansEst}, we apply Yuan's techniques to the case of pairs and establish the arithmetic Fujita approximations for arithmetic restricted volumes of pairs, which ensures the identities between the arithmetic restricted volumes and the arithmetic restricted positive intersection numbers (see Proposition~\ref{prop: arithmetic Fujita approximation}).
+Next, after observing a basic result on concave functions in section~\ref{subsec: concave}, we use Moriwaki's method \cite{MoriwakiCont} to give upper bounds for the derivatives of the arithmetic volume function in section~\ref{subsec: upper bound}.
+In section~\ref{subsec: estimation of NO bodies}, we consider flags

-on $\mathscr{X}$ and construct approximate arithmetic Newton--Okounkov bodies for w-ample adelic Cartier divisors.
-Lastly, by using these convex bodies, we will show lower bounds for the derivatives of the arithmetic volume function (see section~\ref{subsec:Siu}).
+on $\mathscr{X}$ and construct the \emph{approximate} arithmetic Newton--Okounkov bodies for w-ample adelic Cartier divisors.
+Lastly, by using these convex bodies, we will show lower bounds for the derivatives of the arithmetic volume function (see section~\ref{subsec:Yuan}).

-\subsection{Notation and terminology}
+\section{Notation and terminology}